microsoft/code-with-engineering-playbook/docs/developer-experience/devcontainers-getting-started.md

 For a list of devcontainer.json configuration properties, visit VS Code documentation on [dev container properties](https://code.visualstudio.com/docs/remote/devcontainerjson-reference).

-## How do I decide which dev container is right for my use case?
+## How do I Decide Which Dev Container is Right for my Use Case?

 Fortunately, VS Code has a repo gallery of platform specific folders that host dev container definitions (.devcontainer directories) to make getting started with dev containers easier.
 The code snippet below shows a list of gallery folders that come directly from the [VS Code dev container gallery repo](https://github.com/microsoft/vscode-dev-containers/tree/master/containers):